 - What training are the staff supporting children and young people with SEND have had or are having?

 We hold regular training session on different areas of SEND and all staff have access to information and strategies to best help students with SEND.
 If we feel that your child will benefit from additional interventions the SENCO or members of the Learning Support Team will contact you to discuss this.
 You may be asked to support your child with the programme at home.
 Those students who tend to make the best progress are those where there is an effective home school partnership.
 We will support any training that is required for parents to offer additional programmes at home.
 The school has a training plan for all staff to improve the teaching and learning of children, including those with SEN. This includes whole school information and training on SEN.

-The school has a close working relationship with Stoke-on-Trent SEND Service and Educational Psychology Service both of whom provide a range of training and continuing professional development (CPD) related to Special Educational Needs and Disability (SEND) delivered by qualified Specialist Advisors and Teachers.
-The School has recently been awarded Dyslexia Friendly School Status (Level 2) which requires that all staff are fully trained to a high level in Dyslexia and demonstrate excellent practice in this area.
+The school has a close working relationship with Stoke-on-Trent SEND Service whom provide a range of training and continuing professional development (CPD) related to Special Educational Needs and Disability (SEND) delivered by qualified Specialist Advisors and Teachers.
+The School has been awarded Dyslexia Friendly School Status (Level 2) which requires that all staff are fully trained to a high level in Dyslexia and demonstrate excellent practice in this area.

 - How will my child/young person be included in activities outside this classroom including school trips?

 All students have access to enrichment trips and activities throughout the year.
 Reasonable adjustments will be made to accommodate students with Special Educational Needs, including where appropriate risk assessments.
 These adjustments will be discussed and agreed with parents.
 Learning Support Practitioners accompany identified students on trips to ensure they have full access to the activities.

 - How accessible is the environment?